 Selecting the Communication Major: Gathering Diverse Interests in One Place

 Communication majors have opportunities to enhance their education by earning a specialization.
-Specializations include a diverse set of subjects, and consist of seven courses (21 credits) that provide students with opportunities to present themselves as experts in several areas seen favorably by employers and organizations, thus increasing their marketability.
+Specializations include a diverse set of subjects, and consist of six courses (18 credits) that provide students with opportunities to present themselves as experts in several areas seen favorably by employers and organizations, thus increasing their marketability.

 - Leadership in Organizations and Community

 Students also have the opportunity to combine specializations to create a distinctive, personalized learning experience.